Skip to main content

 • Flip the rear bulkhead onto its back for better access to the rollers.

-• Use an 8 mm wrench and a 17 mm or 18 mm socket wrench together to remove the roller shaft nut.
+• Use a Smart Wrench and a 17 mm socket wrench to remove the roller shaft nut.

-• Hold the roller in place with the 8 mm wrench while you use the socket wrench to provide torque.
+• Hold the shaft with the Smart Wrench while you turn the socket wrench.

 • Remove the roller and shaft from the bulkhead.